Do YOLO Stocks Deserve a Place in Your Portfolio?

-YOLO is a trendy term that means “you only live once.”
-But what does YOLO mean for your portfolio?
-Some investors and traders apply the phrase to extremely high-risk once-in-a-lifetime investment opportunities.
-YOLO stocks recently made headlines when traders on Reddit pushed the stocks of GameStop, AMC Entertainment, and others to much higher levels.
+In 2022, some investors and traders began to apply the phrase to extremely high-risk once-in-a-lifetime investment opportunities.
+YOLO stocks made headlines when traders on Reddit pushed the stocks of GameStop, AMC Entertainment, and others to much higher levels.
 Let's take a look at YOLO stocks and whether they make sense for your investment portfolio.

 A YOLO investing strategy is an active trading strategy to earn a huge return in a short period of time.
 Some people promote this type of “investing” on social media.
 But it's actually a lot more like gambling than investing.